Bornmajor/pixstream/README.md

 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

-You can start developing by editing the files inside the **src** directory..
+You can start developing by editing the files inside the **src** directory.